openstack-archive/swift-specs/specs/in_progress/at_rest_encryption.rst

 encrypted object.
 This way, when Swift gains support for other ciphers or modes, existing objects can still be decrypted.

+In general we must assume that any resource (account/container/object metadata or object data) in a Swift cluster may be encrypted using a different cipher, or not encrypted.
+Consequently, the cipher choice must be stored as metadata of every encrypted resource, along with the IV.
+Since user metadata may be updated independently of objects, this implies storing encryption related metadata of metadata.

 4. Robustness
 =============